 3. Internal Wear and Tear

-Plywood, because of its susceptibility to atmospheric conditions such moisture or heat, will inevitably split or splinter.
+Plywood, because of its susceptibility to atmospheric conditions such as moisture or heat, will inevitably split or splinter.
 With WPC, this isn’t something that you have to worry about because it is resistant to such conditions.
-It will also not splinter when being moulded for use.
+It will also not splinter when being molded for use.